Ricardo-Osorio/epicgames-weekly-freegames/README.md

 Replacing the environment variables `EMAIL` and `PASSWORD` for your epicgames store credentials.

 ## Optional configuration
+Different options can be provided to alter the output or execution of the program.
+All available options are:

-You can also specify two extra environmente variables `TIMEOUT` and `LOGIN_TIMEOUT` if you have a slow internet connection speed and want to make sure it won't affect the result of the script. `LOGLEVEL` can be used to specify the [log level](https://docs.python.org/3.7/library/logging.html#logging-levels) to log. `SLEEPTIME` can be used to set the number of seconds to wait between looping through the procedure again.
-Defaults to -1, which will stop execution after a single iteration.
+- `TIMEOUT` and `LOGIN_TIMEOUT` if you have a slow internet connection speed and want to make sure it won't affect the result of the script.
+Defaults to `TIMEOUT = 5` and `LOGIN_TIMEOUT = 10`.

+- `LOGLEVEL` can be used to specify the [log level](https://docs.python.org/3.7/library/logging.html#logging-levels) to log.
+Defaults to `INFO`

+- `SLEEPTIME` can be used to set the number of seconds to wait between looping through the procedure again.
+Defaults to `-1`, which will stop execution after a single iteration.

-Run a docker container with these:
+Running a docker container with these:
 ```
-docker run -e TIMEOUT=10 -e LOGIN_TIMEOUT=15 -e LOGLEVEL=DEBUG -e SLEEPTIME=43200 -e EMAIL=<EMAIL> -e PASSWORD=<PASSWORD> epicgames
+docker run -e TIMEOUT=15 -e LOGIN_TIMEOUT=20 -e LOGLEVEL=DEBUG -e SLEEPTIME=43200 -e EMAIL=<EMAIL> -e PASSWORD=<PASSWORD> epicgames
 ```
-These environmente variables have a default value of `TIMEOUT = 5` and `LOGIN_TIMEOUT = 10`.

 ## Docker Compose
 ```